-We have set out how additional capital support from Government is needed to support a range of critical projects, which would in turn boost the UK economy.
-Additional funding for 2024/25 would support the continued replacement of Piccadilly line trains by Siemens Mobility, which is investing up to £200m to manufacture at least 50 per cent of the trains at a new facility in Goole, East Yorkshire.
-It would also enable us to progress with orders for a replacement fleet on the Bakerloo line, which is more than 50 years old and the oldest operational train fleet in the UK.
-If Government support is not provided, we will need to revisit our Business Plan to ensure we can continue to meet our contractual commitments, which will mean further impact and uncertainty to our supply chain outside London.
+The additional £250m funding for 2024/25 from the DfT is critical to support the continued replacement of Piccadilly line trains by Siemens Mobility, which is investing up to £200m to manufacture at least 80 per cent of the trains at a new facility in Goole, East Yorkshire.
+It also enables us to prepare for a replacement fleet on the Bakerloo line, which is more than 50 years old and the oldest operational train fleet in the UK.

-The funding would also support the delivery of a fleet of 54 new DLR trains, as well as enable us to procure new trams to replace the existing fleet in south London, which have been in service for almost a quarter of a century and are reaching the end of their useful lifespan.
-The funding would also enable us to complete the major signalling upgrade on the District and Metropolitan lines, which will increase capacity across the lines with more frequent services.
+The funding also supports the delivery of a fleet of 54 new DLR trains and enables us to complete the major signalling upgrade on the District and Metropolitan lines, which will increase capacity across the lines with more frequent services.

-Our submission to Government also reflects the fact that there is no regular funding source for major road assets in London and makes the case for capital support to help deliver critical road renewal schemes on the A40 Westway and the southbound Blackwall Tunnel, which could be completed in 2024/25 if supported.
+The funding agreement for 2024/25 also reflects the fact that there is no regular funding source for major road assets in London and makes the case for capital support to help deliver critical road renewal schemes.